 - Ask yourself what it is you must find out.
 Identify questions you want to answer; actively look for those answers and evidence to inform them.

-- Identify a few topic key words to look for.
+- Identify a few topic kewords to look for.
 Your assignment questions usually have these.

-Any prior knowledge of a topic you are reading about, and linking new material with your past experience will help you read more effectively.
+Being aware of the knowledge you already have of a topic as well as linking new material with your experience will help you read more effectively.

 - Ask yourself what you already know or think about this topic (from lectures, from other reading, from what you have heard or seen).

 - If you have a reading list, select a source that might offer a good starting point.
-If the topic or material is new, begin with a general introductory text and read slowly.
+If the topic or material is new, begin with a general introductory text.

 - Read any related questions to the reading before doing the reading; they may be questions at the back of the chapter or the essay/assignment question.